nyuvis/partial_dependence/README.rst

 Partial dependence measures the prediction change when changing one or more input features.
 We will focus only on 1D partial dependency plots.
 For each instance in the data we can plot the prediction change as we change a single feature in a defined sample range.
-Then we cluster similar plots, e.g., instances reacting similarly value changes, to reduce clutter.
+Then we cluster similar plots, e.g., instances reacting similarly when a feature value changes, to reduce clutter.
 The technique is a black box approach to recognize sets of instances where the model makes similar decisions.

 You can install *partial_dependence* via